-(1) Contents of Motion.
+- (1) Contents of Motion.
 Every ex parte motion, except those for routine administrative orders, shall (A) allege specific facts forming the basis of the request, (B) cite the statute or rule authorizing the court to act, and (C) state specific reasons why the court should proceed without notice or a hearing.
 If the motion arises in an adversary proceeding or a contested matter as defined in Fed.
 R. Bankr.
-P. 9014, the moving party shall, in addition, describe (D) what immediate and irreparable injury, loss or damage will result to the movant before the adverse party or his attorney can be heard in opposition; and (E) the efforts, if any, which have been made to give notice to the adverse party and his attorney.
+P. 9014, the moving party shall, in addition, describe (D) what immediate and irreparable injury, loss or damage will result to the movant before the adverse party or his attorney can be heard in opposition; and (E) the efforts, if any, which have been made to give notice to the adverse party and his attorney. - (2) Ex Parte Orders.
+An ex parte order shall contain the words "ex parte" in its title. - (3) Appointment of Professionals.
+Ex parte motions for the appointment of professionals must also comply with Local Bankruptcy Rule 2014-1. - (h) Motions for Reconsideration.

-title.

-Ex Parte Orders.
-An ex parte order shall contain the words "ex parte" in its

-(3) Appointment of Professionals.
-Ex parte motions for the appointment of professionals must also comply with Local Bankruptcy Rule 2014-1.

-(h) Motions for Reconsideration.
 Local Rules W.D.
 Wash.
 LCR 7(h) governs motions for reconsideration, except that such motions shall be filed and served within 14 days after entry of the judgment or order, and shall not be noted for hearing unless oral argument is requested by the court.
-The opposing party shall not respond to a motion for reconsideration unless requested to do so by the court.

-(i) Presentation of Orders.
-Unless the court directs otherwise, a party presenting an proposed order for entryat a time after the hearing on a motion shall serve copies on the parties that were present at the hearing and, unless agreement is reached as to the form of the order, shall give at least 7 days' notice of the time, date and place of presentation of the proposed order.
-Any party opposing entry of the proposed order shall file and serve an objection response not later than 35 days prior to the date set for presentation.
-Any such objection to the entry of the proposed order shall state with particularity the reasons for the objection and shall include as an attachment an alternate proposed order.
-If no objections are timely filed, a declaration of no objection may be filed and the proposed order noted for presentation may be submitted as a received unsigned order.

-(j) Motions for Post-Confirmation Plan Modification.
+The opposing party shall not respond to a motion for reconsideration unless requested to do so by the court. - (i) Presentation of Orders.
+Unless the court directs otherwise, a party presenting an order for entry after the hearing on a motion shall serve copies on the parties that were present at the hearing and, unless agreement is reached as to the form of the order, shall give at least 7 days' notice of the time, date and place of presentation.
+Any party opposing entry of the order shall file and serve an objection not later than 3 days prior to the date set for presentation.
+Any such objection shall state with particularity the reasons for the objection and shall include as an attachment an alternate order.
+If no objections are timely filed, a declaration of no objection may be filed and the order noted for presentation may be submitted as a received unsigned order. - (j) Motions for Post-Confirmation Plan Modification.
 Motions for post-confirmation plan modification in chapter 13 cases shall comply with Local Bankruptcy Rule 3015-1(j).